joemoose/psiops/docs/combat.md

 ## Introduction

-Combat works the same as doing anything else that's risky.
+Combat works the same way as doing anything else that's risky.
 Make an *action roll* to attack and to deal damage if you succeed.
 If you’re being attacked, make an *action roll* to dodge, block, parry, or otherwise avoid damage.

+## Initiative

+During the **first round of combat**, each player must make a +TACTICS roll to act before the opponents.
+Exceptional circumstances, items, or abilities may negate this requirement.
+Players who fail this roll **lose their turn** and do not act in the first round.

+The opposing side then takes its turn, and then the first round ends.
+The next round begins with all players taking their turn, followed by their opponents, and so on, until combat has ended with one side defeated or fled.

+The results of each side’s actions occur **simultaneously**.
+As a result, all players declare their actions for a turn before the results of those actions are determined.

+## Surprise

+Whether by chance or design, players and their opponents might sometimes get the drop on one another.
+If one side surprises the other, they take a free round of combat in which the other side can’t act.

+Opponents who are aware of their enemy’s position can’t be surprised.
+This means that characters attempting to ambush an opponent must be hidden or in darkness (assuming the opponent doesn’t have night vision capabilities).

 ## Actions

-A combat round represents six seconds of in-game time during which characters can spend up to **two Action Points (AP)**.
-Action points represent the maximum number of actions you can take during a single round of combat.
-You can spend your AP on activities like movement, attacks, or psionic abilities.
-AP can be spent in any order, such as move and attack, attack, then move, or attack twice.
-After you use your AP, you’re done taking further action in the current round of combat.

-Possible actions include:
+A combat round represents 6 seconds of in-game time during which characters can **move** and take **one action**.
+An *action* can be an attack, moving for a second time, using a psionic talent, or any similar activity that takes up to 6 seconds.

+Details on specific actions follow:

-- **Interrupting Actions**: You can hold your *action* and specify under what conditions you’ll act.
+- **Interrupting actions**: You can hold your *action* and specify under what conditions you’ll act.
 For example, “I hold my action until I see an enemy come around the corner.”
 When the conditions are met, you can act instantly, interrupting the opponent’s action.
 - **Movement**: In-combat movement is abstracted to determine ranges to targets as described in the following Ranges section.
 However, having a more concrete measurement in some cases is helpful.
 When a character spends an *action* moving on foot, they move 10 meters.

-- **Falling prone** requires no *action* and can be done freely on the character’s turn.
-Getting up from a prone position takes one *action*.
+- **Falling prone**: Falling to the ground requires no *action* and can be done freely on the character’s turn.
+Getting up from a prone position takes an *action*.

-- **Attacks of Opportunity**: If a combatant engaged in *close range* attempts to retreat from combat, their opponent can make a free melee attack if they have a melee weapon ready.
-To safely disengage from *close range*, a combatant must spend one *action* to disengage, and then they must make a +REFLEXES roll to retreat without risk.
+- **Attacks of opportunity**: If a combatant engaged in *close range* (up to two meters away) attempts to retreat, their opponent can make a free melee attack if they have a melee weapon ready.
+To safely disengage from *close range*, a combatant must take an *action* to disengage, and then they must make a +REFLEXES roll to retreat without risk.
 - **Attacking**: Make an *action roll* with the modifiers based on the range to the target as described in the following Ranges section.

-Any action within reason based on your character’s resources and situation that can be accomplished in six seconds of combat is possible.
+Any action within reason is possible as long as it’s based on your character’s resources and situation and can be accomplished in six seconds of combat.

-Insignificant actions, such as shouting a command or dropping an item, are free actions that don’t require an action point.
+Insignificant actions, such as shouting a command, opening a door, or dropping an item, are free actions and don’t require an AP.

-## Turn Order

-When combat occurs, a turn order is established for all the combatants, both the players and their opponents.
-Turns allow every player to participate (no hogging the limelight) and provide possible tactical opportunities during combat.
-Actions are resolved in turn order.
-Follow these steps to establish the turn order and resolve actions.

-### Step 1: Declare Actions

-The GM describes the opponents’ actions at the beginning of every combat round.
-All players then react and declare their character’s actions for the round before rolling any dice.

-### Step 2: Determine Fast or Slow Rounds

-The declared actions for each combatant are either ***fast*** or ***slow***.

-- **Fast rounds**: Spending only **one** action point.
-- **Slow rounds**: Spending **two** action points.

-### Step 3: Resolve Actions by Phase

-After determining who’s rounds will be *fast* or *slow*, the order of phases for resolving declared actions is as follows:

-1. Resolve all **fast** rounds.
-2. Resolve the *first* action point of  **slow** rounds.
-3. Resolve the *second* action point of **slow** rounds.
-4. Resolve **end-of-round** effects, typically conditions such as bleeding or burning and ongoing psionic effects.

-!!!
-Note

-	If players and opponents **both** act in the same phase, the players must make a +TACTICS roll to act before the opponents.
-Otherwise, players act after the opponents.
-Exceptional circumstances, items, or abilities may negate this requirement.

-### Step 4.
-Repeat

-If players and opponents are still in combat, repeat steps 1 through 4.

-!!! tip

-	Use fast rounds tactically.

-	- If the GM indicates your opponent will take a slow round, you can act first with a single decisive action as a fast round.

-## Surprise

-Whether by chance or design, players and their opponents might sometimes get the drop on one another.
-If one side surprises the other, they get a free **action point** in which the other side can’t act.
-Afterward, the typical combat phases occur with declared actions and fast or slow rounds.

-Opponents who are aware of their enemy’s position can’t be surprised.
-This means that characters attempting to ambush an opponent must be hidden or in darkness (assuming the opponent doesn’t have night vision capabilities).

 ## Ranges